urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

+ - **i** shall be of type integer.
+It may be a scalar or an array.
  - the value of **KIND** is any valid value for an _integer_ kind
    parameter on the processor.
- - the return value is of the same kind as the input value.
+ - the return value is a scalar of the same kind as the input value.

 ### **Description**